-This guide provides chic layering tips to stay warm in frigid cold weather and breaks how to layer down in easy-to-follow steps using three different example outfits.
+This guide provides chic layering tips to maintain great style even in painfully cold weather and breaks “how to layer” down in easy-to-follow steps using three different example outfits.
 Read and see for getting this stylish winter look.

 - How to layer when the Arctic vortex brings cold air